RomainCyr/LTRSP-3589/1_sanity_checks/0_aetest_check_version_static/README.md

 The exercise script already contains some code including some reused from the previous exercise.
 Missing code needs to be completed after the `# Step N` comments.

-The steps to be completed are in a `for` loop that iterates over the devices in the testbed.
+The steps to be completed are in a `for` loop that iterates over the `devices` in the `testbed`.

 ### Step 0 - Verify the version only if the device is connected

-In the `CommonSetup` section, a `for` loop is used to connect to the device.
-If the connection to one device fails the test script still continues in order to connect to the other devices and later verify their version.
+In the `CommonSetup` section, a `for` loop is used to connect to each `device`.
+If the connection to one device fails the test script still continues in order to connect to the other devices and verify their version.

-This behavior is done on purpose, and better ways will be covered in the next exercise.
+**This behavior is done on purpose, and better ways will be covered in the next exercise.**

-However, for this exercise, we must first check if the device is connected before its version is checked.
-Use an if statement and the `connected` attribute of the device object to ensure that the execution continues only if necessary.
+However, for this exercise, we must first check if the `device` is `connected` before we check its version.
+Use an `if` statement and the `connected` attribute of the `device` object to ensure that the execution continues only if the device is succesfully connected.

 ### Step 1 - Parse the `show version` output for the device and save it to a variable

-Use the Genie `parse()` to send the `show version` command to the `device` and parse the output.
+Use the Genie `parse()` method on the `device` object to get the `show version` output and parse the output.
 Save the parsed `show version` output to a variable.

 ### Step 2 - Print device version to the console

-Using the `logger.info()` method print the device version to the console.
+Using the `logger.info()` method to print the device version to the console.

 The device version is in the `software_version` key of the dictionary.

 ### Step 3 - Verify that the device version is 7.9.2

-Use a condition to check if the device is running IOS XR 7.9.2 (using an if statement).
-The expected version should be statically defined and all device will be compared against this version.
+Use a condition to check if the device is running IOS XR 7.9.2 (using an `if` statement).
+The expected version should be statically defined in your code and all device will be compared against this version.

 Print a warning message to the console if the device is not running the right version using the `logger.warning()` method.

 *Note that xrd-source and xrd-destination are running IOS XR 7.8.2, on purpose.
 This should fail the testcase.*

-### Step 4 - Update the test_failed variable if the device is running the wrong version
+### Step 4 - Update the `test_failed` variable if the device is running the wrong version

+Set the `test_failed` variable to `True` when the device is running the wrong version.

-The `test_failed` variable is used to fail the testcase if one of the devices is running the wrong version.
+The `test_failed` variable will be used to fail the `testcase` if one of the devices is running the wrong version.
 Again, this is not ideal and the next exercises will cover how to improve it.

-Set the test_failed variable to `True` when the device is running the wrong version.

-# AEtest
+## AEtest

 AEtest (Automated Easy Testing) is a test framework specifically design for network testing where a python file is used as a test script.
 The architectural design of AEtest module drew inspiration from Python [unittest](https://docs.python.org/3.4/library/unittest.html) and [pytest](http://pytest.org/latest/) libraries which provide Python unit-testing infrastructure.